By Douglas Gritz

 To me that’s one level above just taking a straight on photo of the board.
 But I know my client will want that as option.
 That’s for them.
 Once I get that, then I think, what’s the shot for me?

 Once I forget about the client’s concerns, I’m able to get creative.
 I saw these women from a distance as they quickly snapped an iPhone photo of the chalk board.
 Boom!
 There’s the shot for me.
 So I went over asked them politely if they wouldn’t mind doing that again.
 Sure!
 (I am not bashful about asking people to do things for me for a shot.
-No ever says “no”.).
+No one ever says “no”.